 Radio begins to weigh in on the answer today (Sept.
 28), as Capitol Records serviced "The One That Got Away" to mainstream top 40 stations at 12 noon ET.

-The song's first week of promoted airplay will be reflected on next week's Nielsen BDS-based Billboard radio charts, including Radio Songs and Pop Songs.
-Highlights of the latter list will post on billboard.com Monday, Oct.
-3.
+The song's first week of promoted airplay will be reflected on next week's Nielsen BDS-based Billboard radio charts, including Hot 100 Airplay and Mainstream Top 40.
+The lists measuring that airplay will update on billboard.biz Thursday, Oct.
+6.

 Billboard was the first to report that "One" would be the sixth radio single from "Dream" Sept.
 14.

 "I'm so pleased to select 'The One That Got Away' as my sixth single because this song shows a very different side of me that I haven't shown with my past singles on this record," Perry said in a statement from the label.
 "I think that everyone can relate to this song.
 I wrote (it) about when you promise someone forever, but you end up not being able to follow through.

 "It's a bittersweet story.
 Hopefully, the listener learns from hearing it and never has to say they had 'The One' get away."

 The first five singles from "Dream" - "California Gurls," featuring Snoop Dogg; the title cut; "Firework"; "E.T.," featuring Kanye West; and, "Last Friday Night (T.G.I.F.)" - all reached the Hot 100's summit, making Perry the first woman to notch five No. 1s on the chart from one album.

 Michael Jackson is the only other artist to have accomplished the feat, having scored five leaders from "Bad" in 1987-88.